An Overview of our Xero Integration19 Dec 2022

 And now your sales team (and whoever else has access to Invoices and Company information) can see the results.

 They can see from the status of the Invoice whether it has been paid or part paid, what the outstanding balance is or when the invoice was actually paid.
-And they can see at the Company level any overdue balance and the ageing periods for outstanding amounts.
+At Company level you can easily see any overdue balances and when they were due.